awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 ##### Resource tags<a name="lt-resource-tags"></a>

-For **Resource tags**, specify [tags](Using_Tags.md) by providing key and value combinations\.
-You can tag instances, volumes, elastic graphics, Spot Instance requests, and network interfaces\.
+To [tag](Using_Tags.md) the resources that are created when an instance is launched, under **Resource tags**, choose **Add tag**, and then enter a tag key and value pair\.
+For **Resource types**, specify the resources to tag on creation\.
+You can specify the same tag for all the resources, or specify different tags for different resources\.
+Choose **Add tag** again for each additional tag to add\.

+You can specify tags for the following resources that are created when a launch template is used:
++ Instances
++ Volumes
++ Elastic graphics
++ Spot Instance requests
++ Network interfaces

+**Note**
+To tag the launch template itself, you must specify the tags under **Template tags**\.
+For more information, see [Launch template name, description, and tags](#lt-name-and-tags)\.

 ##### Advanced details<a name="lt-advanced-details"></a>